3 Best Substitutes For Coconut Oil, From Dietitians & Chefs

 Best for: Low heat (salad dressings, sauces, pestos)

 EVOO is the least processed form of olive oil.
-It has been proven to improve cognitive functioning and support heart health by lowering bad cholesterol.
+It has been proven to improve cognitive functioning2 and support heart health by lowering bad cholesterol3.
 Because olive oil is high in monounsaturated fats, it's a healthy swap for people keeping their saturated fat intake in mind.

 The smoke point in EVOO is notably lower than coconut oil (325 to 375°F versus 350 to 450°F), so it would not work as well in high-heat dishes, like those made by frying, grilling, or even baking.

 Best for: High heat (roasted veggies, grilled meat, stir fry)

 Almond oil has a similarly high smoke point to coconut oil (around 430°F), making it a good replacement for high-heat cooking processes.
 Though almond oil can hold up heat-wise, it may not substitute as seamlessly in baking projects because of its "distinctive nutty flavor," registered dietitian Titilayo Ayanwola, MPH, R.D., L.D., previously told mbg.
 Anything else is pretty fair game, though.